rohit-mp/ImgProc-OpenCV/Blur-Implementation/README.md

 The image obtained by Average Blur:
 ![Average Blur](./beach-average-blur.jpg)

-The iamge obtained by Gaussian Blur:
+The image obtained by Gaussian Blur:
 ![Gaussian Blur](./beach-gaussian-blur.jpg)